adkinsrs/sadkins_site/misc.md

   * This collection had 37 plays, 4 long poems, and 154 sonnets.
 There are discrepancies in his overall body of work in terms of what he wrote
 * Nov 4 - Laundry Love: Finding Joy in a Common Chore - Patric Richardson
 * Nov 19 - Preacher: Book 1 - Garth Ennis and Steve Dillon
   * Comic book collection.
-This one has 11 issues
+This one issues 1-12
 * Nov 21 - The Absolute at Large - Karel Čapek

 ## 2023